mtienduong/Eusocial-Synalpheus-Transcription-factor-Enrichment-Analysis-using-CrusTF-database/README.md

 4.  **Match TFs to Families using Python script**:
     ```bash
-    python3 S.elizabethae_transcriptome_TF_family_matches.py
+    python3 S.elizabethae_transcriptome_TF_family_annotated.py
     ```
     Repeat this step for DEGs file

 5. **Run the full analysis on HPC (SLURM)**:
     ```bash
-    sbatch run_tf_family_matcher.sh
+    sbatch S.elizabethae_transcriptome_TF_family_annotated.sh
     ```
     Repeat this step for DEGs file

 6. **Compare TF Family Distributions**
-      This comparison step is done in R. Currently not included in the respository.
+    This comparison step is being developed in R and will be updated shortly.